Mar 21, 2024

-Surveys show nearly half of workers are worried automation will make them obsolete, though they also saw the potential benefits.
+Nearly half of workers worry automation will make them obsolete.
+Many also recognize its potential benefits.
 Those fears aren’t entirely unwarranted.
-The labor market is in the middle of a massive shift.
-Not only in the way people work but also in what their daily work entails.
+The labor market is in the middle of a massive shift, not only in the way people work but also in what their daily work entails.
 Employees have already adapted to automation and other technologies for hybrid and remote work.
 Now, they’re exploring how generative AI can enhance the workplace.

 In its 2023 “Generative AI and the Future of Work in America” report, McKinsey estimates “that 11.8 million workers currently in occupations with shrinking demand may need to move into different lines of work by 2030.”

-But despite the need for new skills, maybe even entirely new roles, companies continue to find their budgets are tight.
-This makes it necessary to look inside their current workforce for those new skills.
+Despite the need for new skills and roles, many companies still face tight budgets.
+This makes it necessary for companies to develop those skills within their existing workforce.
 In the current economic climate, “employers must make the most of the skills their current employees possess by providing opportunities for upskilling and reskilling.”

 What Is Upskilling?

-When an employee takes on upskilling, they are seeking to expand their existing skill set.
-This helps to enhance their current performance while also potentially offering advancement opportunities.
+When an employee upskills, they are seeking to expand their existing skill set.
+This helps enhance their current performance while also potentially offering advancement opportunities.

-Generative AI’s capabilities combined with its wide accessibility are what make it so impactful.
-It presents a key opportunity, according to the Deloitte AI Institute:
+Generative AI is impactful because of its capabilities and accessibility.
+It presents a key opportunity, according to the Deloitte AI Institute

 “If humans can use Generative AI to complete tasks faster, easier, or better than they could before because the technology has certain skills, then we can start to assign tasks differently.
 This is a key to success—technology is not directly replacing jobs; rather it’s changing.”

-Companies can offer internal opportunities through development and mentoring programs or reimbursement and capacity to seek external opportunities like certifications and courses.
+Companies can offer internal opportunities through development and mentoring programs, while also providing reimbursement and dedicated time for employees to pursue external certifications and courses.
 These demonstrate a commitment to employee growth and career advancement, which also enhance engagement and retention.

 What Is Reskilling and How Is It Different From Upskilling?

-On a broad scale, both upskilling and upskilling help to address what the World Economic Forum calls a “growing skills-gap crisis,” where 44% of workers’ skills are expected to be disrupted in the next 5 years.
+On a broad scale, upskilling helps address what the World Economic Forum calls a “growing skills-gap crisis,” where 44% of workers’ skills are expected to be disrupted in the next 5 years.
 Furthermore, “6 in 10 workers will require training before 2027.”

-While upskilling helps address this gap, sometimes entirely new skills are required to meet changing demands.
+Upskilling helps address skill gaps.
+Sometimes, however, entirely new skills are required.
 This is where reskilling comes in.

 Between 2019 and 2022, 8.6 million workers did just this by shifting occupations, with another 12 million expected by 2030.
 This shift may seem like jobs are disappearing, but it also creates new opportunities as more roles emerge.